-Our recent growth was primarily driven by our expansion since 2014 into mobile channels to identify, engage and convert mobile marketing, as well as our expansion into enterprise solutions since 2018.
 We have experienced and expect to continue to face intense competition in respect of our mobile marketing solutions and enterprise solutions.
 To deliver, maintain and enhance our mobile capabilities, it is important that we further integrate with a wider range of mobile technologies, systems, networks and standards that we do not control.
 To further develop and execute our "SaaS+X" model, we have to continuously strength our technological innovation and R&D capabilities and outpace competitors in the market.
 We may not be successful in developing solutions that operate effectively with these technologies, systems, networks or standards.
 Any of these could have a material adverse effect on our business, prospects and results of operations.

-In light of the rising demand for SasS products, and marketing via mobile app, mobile app publishers, especially popular mobile app publishers, tend to command stronger bargaining power compared to their non-mobile app publisher counterparts.
+In light of the rising demand for SasS products, and marketing via mobile apps, mobile app publishers, especially popular mobile app publishers, tend to command stronger bargaining power compared to their non-mobile app publisher counterparts.
 All of these have resulted in a downward pricing pressure on, and increased media costs for, our enterprise solutions and marketing solutions.
 In addition, the gross margin for our enterprise solutions and marketing solutions may fluctuate in future.
 As we continue to face increasing competition and pricing pressure, our profit margin could be materially and adversely affected.